beer-horoscope/beer-horoscope/docs/MODEL_TRAINING.md

 To see the trained model files, refer to the `TRAINED_MODELS_DIR` environment variables specified in the script `data/train-models-local.sh`

-listing the contents that directory should yield something similar to the following output:
+listing the contents of the `TRAINED_MODELS_DIR` directory should yield something similar to the following output:

 ```bash
 ls -ll -h temp/out